 The unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject you to civil and criminal liabilities.
 Penalties for infringement include civil and criminal penalties.
-In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less
+In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than \$750 and not more than \$30,000 per work infringed.
+For "willful" infringement, a court may award up to \$150,000 per work infringed.
+A court can, in its discretion, also assess costs and attorneys' fees.

 Willful copyright infringement also can result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.
-For more information, please see www.copyright.gov and www.copyright.gov/help/faq.
+For more information, please see www.copyright.gov/help/faq.